jasonmanesis/Satellite-Imagery-Datasets-Containing-Ships/README.md

 * The image spatial resolutions are between 0.4 m and 2 m.
 * The image sizes range from 300 × 300 to 1500 × 900 and most are larger than 1000 × 600 and are in .bmp format.
 * The colour depth of the above 1061 images is 24 bit (8 bits per channel).
-* In HRSC2016 dataset, three kinds of bounding information is provided:
+* In HRSC2016 dataset, three kinds of bounding information are provided:
   *  Horizontal bounding box.
   *  Rotated bounding box.
   *  Pixel-based segmentation.